avianlabs/paxos-go/docs/Identity.md

 `func (o *Identity) HasIsMerchant() bool`

 HasIsMerchant returns a boolean if a field has been set.

+### GetLastKycRefreshDate

+`func (o *Identity) GetLastKycRefreshDate() time.Time`

+GetLastKycRefreshDate returns the LastKycRefreshDate field if non-nil, zero value otherwise.

+### GetLastKycRefreshDateOk

+`func (o *Identity) GetLastKycRefreshDateOk() (*time.Time, bool)`

+GetLastKycRefreshDateOk returns a tuple with the LastKycRefreshDate field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLastKycRefreshDate

+`func (o *Identity) SetLastKycRefreshDate(v time.Time)`

+SetLastKycRefreshDate sets LastKycRefreshDate field to given value.

+### HasLastKycRefreshDate

+`func (o *Identity) HasLastKycRefreshDate() bool`

+HasLastKycRefreshDate returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)